antarctica/lantern/docs/site.md

 `src/lantern/resources/templates/_macros/site.html.j2` defines macros for:

-- classes for layouts, links, buttons, icons and other common elements
+- classes for layouts, links, buttons, tables, icons and other common elements
 - common identifiers for 'back to top' links, user feedback widget triggers, etc.
 - low level components such as internal and external links, page and item headers, layout containers, etc.
 - higher level components such as item summaries, alerts, etc.